TechPreacher/IotHubSynchronizer/README.md

 ### Connecting IoT Hub Event Grid Events to the Azure Function

-To have the Azure Function App run whenever a device is added to or deleted from the Master IoT Hub, create a subscription for the `Created` and `Deleted` events in IoT Hub that trigger the Azure Function App.
+To have the Azure Function App run whenever a device is added to or deleted from the Master IoT Hub, create a subscription for the `Created` and `Deleted` events in the master IoT Hub that will trigger the Azure Function App.

 Open the Master IoT Hub and select `Events`.
 Click on `+ Event Subscription` and fill the form as follows: